 ‘Grain Of Sand’ sounds kind of Middle Eastern inspired.
 Which is a little ironic, considering that the song talks about Tuonela.
 It just goes to show that there is no impossible for Amorphis, because it sounds awesome!
 This is the shortest song on the album at ‘just’ 4:45, but it still manages to fit several elements without being overwhelming.
 The Middle Eastern sound I spoke about earlier, a spotlight on the choir gives this song a lot of mysticism, and the psychedelic touch towards the end make this a pretty unique piece.
 I really dig it!

 Like a fresh breeze, a familiar voice – “It’s ANNEKE!!!” was my very first impression within the first few moments of ‘Amongst Stars’, before I even officially knew she was one of the guests.
 It’s no surprise that she participated on the album – she’s performed with them before, including the performance used for their live release ‘An Evening With Friends At Huvila’.
 They couldn’t have chosen a better song for Anneke to join forces with, the song sheds a positive light which goes perfectly with her buoyant, unique voice and energy.
 It would be amazing to see this song live with the duo singing together.
 The placement of this song, in the second to last slot, was also very clearly thought out.
 After all the intensity, comes the light, right before the end.
+It is not a surprise this song was chosen for another beautiful music video:

 Last, but most certainly not least, ‘Pyres On The Coast’.
 With a title like that it’s not a wonder why this was chosen the closing track.
 Although likely unrelated, I can picture midsummer bonfires ‘kokko’ as the fires that were “lit in the night”.
 However, if you read the lyrics, you might feel this song is a cliffhanger.
 “We know they are coming!” are the last words and a long note on an organ which makes you curious as to what will exactly happen when ‘they’ arrive.
 I guess we’ll find out on the next Amorphis album (unless you have the bonus tracks, which might answer some questions!)